About Thomas Mathias

 PERSONAL WORDS

 My journey began with a difficult childhood.
 Losing my mother at an early age, being bullied, and leaving my parental home at 15 left me traumatized, sad and confused.
-I suffered a lot and searched for a way out of my suffering—first looking in all the wrong places at first.
+I suffered a lot and searched for a way out of my suffering—first looking in all the wrong places.

-As young as age 12, I started smoking weed, and at 18, I entered my wildest years, discovering the techno rave scene in Amsterdam.
+In my early teens I started smoking weed, and smoked a pack of cigarettes a day, and at 18, I entered my wildest years, discovering the techno rave scene in Amsterdam.
 I used cocktails of substances at weekend-long techno raves, warehouses and festivals.
 If I wasn't partying I was spending endless nights getting drunk with my colleagues in restaurant and nightlife industry.

 The turning point came in 2015 when I stumbled upon a YouTube video on Buddhism and meditation by Koi Fresco (now Vishudda Das).

 The Youtube thumbnail showed not an old monk in robes, which would have probably kept me scrolling and uninterested.
-Instead, it showed a trendy, tattooed young man from L.A. talking about meditation, which is how it sparked my curiosity.
+Instead, it showed a trendy, tattooed young man from L.A. talking about meditation, which is how it sparked my curiosity, as I could relate to him.

-As I started watching the video and he spoke about Buddhist monks using techniques to go inside their minds to resolve suffering, something clicked, like a remembrance.
+As I started watching the video and he spoke about Buddhist monks using techniques to go inside their minds to resolve suffering, it made immediate sense to me.
 I felt like I had found the answer I had been searching for.

-I had a temporary relapse into my old life in Amsterdam afterwards, after which I left again with a one-way flight to the East.
+I had a temporary relapse into my old life in Amsterdam afterwards, partying harder than ever before, after which I left again with a one-way flight to the East.
 This time, with no plan to return.

-Ever since, I have traveled and lived around the world, seeking a deepening of what I had tasted.
-This led me to spend time and study with countless teachers, monks, monasteries, and schools from various traditions: Yoga, Neo Tantra, Classical Tantra, Neo Advaita, Classical Advaita Vedanta, Tibetan Buddhism and Dzogchen, mystery schools, coaching modalities, Jungian psychology, men's work, shamanism, sacred sexuality, qigong, Ayurveda, plant medicine, pranayama/breathwork, energy work, reiki, satsangs, and coaches—I've tried everything I could find, went to every guru, tried every technique, every variety of disciplines.
+Ever since, I have traveled and lived around the world, seeking healing and a deepening of what I had tasted.
+This led me to spend time and study with countless teachers, monks, monasteries, and schools from various traditions: Yoga, Neo Tantra, Classical Tantra, Neo Advaita, Classical Advaita Vedanta, Tibetan Buddhism and Dzogchen, mystery schools, Jungian psychology, men's work, shamanism, sacred sexuality, qigong, Ayurveda, plant medicine, pranayama/breathwork, energy work, reiki, satsangs, and coaches—I've tried everything I could find, went to every guru I could find, tried every technique I came across, every variety of disciplines I could get why hands on.

 Teachers

 I am not part of any official lineage.
-Nor have I ever had a classical master-disciple relationship that went on for years.
+Nor have I ever had a classical guru-disciple relationship.
 I did have the blessing to spent a significant amount of my time however with a wide variety of teachers.
 Sometimes in community, sometimes becoming friends.
-Many of my important teachers lead back to the unofficial lineage of Ramana Maharshi, a teacher who isn't alive anymore.
-His picture stands alone on my altar as a reminder of my true nature.

 As there have been so many beautiful teachers in my life, I won't list them all.
 These are some people that made some of the most significant impact on my work and journey: Mooji, Adyashanti, Swami Atmananda Udasin from Ajatananda Ashram in Rishikesh, Michaël Bijker (qi-gong and pranayama), Surinder Singh (Hatha Yoga) from Swasti Yoga in Rishikesh, Lama Lena (Dzogchen & Mahamudra), Christopher 'Hareesh' Wallis (Classical Tantra), Ganga Mira (Disciple of papaji-Ramana Maharshi), and Ty Landrum (Black Lotus Yoga).